On the use of Slater-type spinor orbitals in Dirac-Hartree-Fock method. Results for hydrogen-like atoms with

-The problem of accounting for relativistic effects on molecules including heavy atoms is studied by generalization of the independent particle model (Hartree$-$Fock approximation) \citep{1_Hartree_1927, 2_Fock_1930, 3_Seitz_1940}, in which the Schr{\"o}dinger Hamiltonian is replaced by the Dirac Hamiltonian and the resulting equations are solved by writing them in form of generalized eigenvalue problem \citep{4_Ford_1974} via the linear combination of atomic spinors (LCAS) method \citep{5_Roothaan_1951, 6_Grant_1961, 7_Grant_1965, 8_Kim_1967, 9_Leclercq_1970, 10_Laaksonen_1988, 11_Quiney_1987, 12_Malli_1975, 13_Matsuoka_1980, 14_Pisani_1994, 15_Yanai_2001, 16_Quiney_2002, 17_Belpassi_2008}.
-The spectrum obtained from solution for electrons moving through the Coulomb potential around fixed$-$point nuclei comprises three distinct intervals: the spectrum $(- \infty,-m_{0}c^2)$ corresponding to the negative energy continuum states (referred to as the negative energy spectrum), $(-m_{0}c^2,m_{0}c^2)$ contains the discrete spectrum of bound states and the spectrum $(m_{0}c^2, \infty)$ corresponding to positive continuum states is referred to as the positive energy spectrum.
-The bound states are part of the positive energy state spectrum in a Coulomb potential because they can be related to the presence of electrons bearing a positive charge.
-This unbounded property of the Dirac equation solution may however, cause {\sl Spurious} un$-$physical states, between the lowest bound state and negative energy continuum to appear \citep{18_Schwarz_1982-1, 19_Schwarz_1982-2}.
-It is to be overcome by choosing atomic spinors satisfying the \textit{kinetic$-$balance} condition which also means ensuring that the non$-$relativistic limit is correct and the spectrum is separated into positive and negative energy parts \citep{20_Lee_1982, 21_Stanton_1984}. \\ The atomic spinors to be used in LCAS method are the four$-$component vectors \citep{22_Grant_2007},
+The problem of accounting for relativistic effects on molecules including heavy atoms is studied by analogous generalization of the independent particle model (Hartree$-$Fock approximation) \citep{1_Hartree_1928, 2_Fock_1930, 3_Fock_1978}.
+The Schr{\"o}dinger Hamiltonian is replaced by the Dirac Hamiltonian and the formalism is adapted to Quantum Electrodynamics (QED) \cite{4_Landau_1982, 5_Lindgren_2011}.
+The resulting equations are solved iteratively by writing them in form of generalized eigenvalue problem \citep{6_Ford_1974} via the linear combination of atomic spinors (LCAS) method \citep{7_Roothaan_1951, 8_Grant_1961, 9_Grant_1965, 10_Kim_1967, 11_Leclercq_1970, 12_Laaksonen_1988, 13_Quiney_1987, 14_Malli_1975, 15_Matsuoka_1980, 16_Pisani_1994, 17_Yanai_2001, 18_Quiney_2002, 19_Belpassi_2008} as follows:

-whose components are the scalar wave$-$functions.
-The upper two$-$ and the lower two$-$components are referred to as \textit{large} and \textit{small} components, respectively.
-The \textit{kinetic$-$balance} relation, i.e., the relation between large$-$ and small$-$components, is thus, given as follows \citep{23_Grant_2010, 24_Kutzelnigg_2012, 25_Dyall_2012, 26_Lewin_2014, 27_Boulton_2016},

-The terminology used above, is preferred for the positive energy solutions, which correspond to electronic solutions.
-The lower components go to zero in the non$-$relativistic limit and the upper components thus become a solution of the corresponding non$-$relativistic equation, i.e. the Schr{\"o}dinger equation.